thigg/ledsonnodezero/README.md

 The Webserver is by default on Port 3000.
 You can change that with an enviroment variable like `NODE_PORT=80`.
 When the systemd-service on startup is enabled, it is automatically on port 80.

+You can start the server manually when you ssh'd into the raspberry, with `sudo node bin/www` from the directory of the project.

 ### SSH Access
 - Confirmed for RPi Zero: Use the not-power (the second one) usb port to connect the raspberry to a computer.
 It should show up as a ethernet adapter and should be reachable via `raspberry.local`.
 - You can connect to it via `ssh pi@raspberrypi.local`